Netflix is buying a production studio in New Mexico

-Streaming giant Netflix already has many of the trappings of a traditional Hollywood heavyweight, but owning a studio was missing from the checklist.
+The streaming giant already has many of the trappings of a traditional Hollywood heavyweight, but owning a studio was missing from the checklist.
 The company has a lease on a giant soundstage facility right next to its Los Angeles headquarters, but ABQ would be the first studio that it owns outright.

 Netflix has already shot productions in New Mexico, like Emmy winner Godless and Longmire, as well as (at the other end of the spectrum) its first Adam Sandler movie The Ridiculous Six.
 It plans to shoot upcoming apocalypse dramedy Daybreak, supernatural drama Chambers and suspense epic Messiah around the state.

-In a statement Monday, Netflix said it is "in final negotiations" to purchase ABQ.
+In Monday's statement, Netflix said it's "in final negotiations" to purchase ABQ.
 It didn't specify financial terms of the deal, other than to note that the state of New Mexico and the city of Albuquerque are offering $14.5 million in funding to attract the company's investment.
 Netflix predicted it would create up to 1,000 production jobs a year at the facility.

 Tech Culture: From film and television to social media and games, here's your place for the lighter side of tech.